mcruz1799/short_interest_scraper/README.md

 For the web scraping portion of the project, I used Selenium to create an automated web browser, I used bs4 (Beautiful Soup) to parse the HTML, and finally pandas to clean and manipulate the scraped data.

 For the email portion of the project, I used the SMTPLib, SSL, and Email.MIME libraries to send secure automated emails through Gmail.

 For the spreadsheet portion of the project, I used the Dropbox SDK to access and save the file, then pandas and openpyxl to manipulate the data within the file.

+I then used Windows Task Scheduler to run this script daily.